IB - Integrative Biology

 Physiological adaptations of invertebrate and vertebrate animals to diverse aquatic and terrestrial environments and the extreme habitats embodied therein.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: MCB 150; IB 202; CHEM 232; or consent of instructor.

 Inquiry-driven laboratory course in animal behavior.
 Students work in groups to generate hypotheses, design experiments, collect and analyze data, and write up their results.
 Experiments will be carried out in both the field and lab.
 Discussions emphasize the scientific process, including hypothesis testing, and experimental design and statistics.
-3 undergraduate hours.
-No graduate credit.
+4 undergraduate hours.
+4 graduate hours.
 Prerequisite: IB 329.
-For majors only.

 IB 431 Behavioral Ecology credit: 3 Hours.